About this Recipe

 With this recipe, if you don’t have an Instant Pot (which I highly advise you to invest in!), then you can always just roast or steam yours the old fashioned way and it will taste just as great I’m sure of it.
 With the red onions, you want them fairly thinly sliced into rings, and then again sliced in half or quartered, depending on how much you love onions..which I do, so I keep them fairly large.
 You can also use just water in the bottom of the Instant Pot (so 1 cup of water, versus half and half water and OJ), the mandarin juice isn’t entirely necessary, but I feel just really brings the flavors all together.
 Keep in mind the Instant Pot is really, really great at condensing flavors because of all that pressure…it’s one amazing gadget, and if you don’t have one you can find one here.
 Trust me on this one, order one and you won’t be disappointed! (and no Instant Pot hasn’t paid me to support them, I just really love mine!)

 This salad is actually great served cold, and makes a large enough amount you can easily take this to a barbecue or get together and have plenty for everyone.
 It’s got light, great, flavors, and the addition of sweet citrus and spicy red onion make it super addicting!
 Don’t say I didn’t warn ya.

-- Place beets in steamer basket.
+Place beets in a steamer basket.
 Close and lock lid, making sure vent control is set to close.